-As the healthcare industry reshapes its priorities in response to COVID-19, the need for competitive intelligence has become more important than ever.
-Keeping a close watch on competition strategies is a must to protect your organization from being blindsided.
-Whether you are responsible for product development, expanding business, or marketing products or therapies, robust competitive intelligence is a key factor for success.
+As the healthcare industry reorients itself in response to COVID-19, competitive intelligence healthcare needs has become more important than ever.
+Keeping a close watch on competition strategies is crucial to protecting your organization from being blindsided.
+Whether you are responsible for GTM strategies, product development, or optimizing healthcare portfolios, continuous and comprehensive competitive intelligence healthcare demands is a key factor for success.

-Continuing advancements in medical technology and healthcare delivery, combined with pressures from payers and regulatory authorities are forcing healthcare companies to adopt evidence-based approaches into their R&D decision-making.
+Continued advancements in medical technology and healthcare delivery, combined with pressures from payers and regulatory authorities are pushing healthcare companies to adopt evidence-based approaches to their R&D decision-making.

-Through continuous access to relevant competitive intelligence, R&D and strategic management teams can understand:
+Through continuous access to the relevant competitive intelligence healthcare companies require, R&D and strategic management teams can understand: